johanley/postscript-notes/README.md

 <sup>3</sup> The array `[3 2 add]` will contain `[5]`.
 The elements of the array literal are executed.

-Access control applies only to the value of composite objects.
-**There's no built-in mechanism for making a single piece of data '42' a read-only constant.**
-The `readonly` operator applies only to *all* the values of composite objects, taken as a whole.

 (Items with their value in VM (virtual memory) use pointers as part of their internal representation.
 When such things are copied, the pointer is copied, and not the data.)